MarionOchem/Fullstack_E-commerce_Website/README.md

 * **Tijana Laporte-Mitrovic** - [GitHub](https://github.com/Tiki102) - [LinkedIn](https://www.linkedin.com/in/tijana-laporte-mitrovic-b13859152/)
 * **Zoé Lecaille**

-Avec le soutien de Sofiane Khireddine et des encadrant·es d'Ada Tech School.
+With the support of Sofiane Khireddine and the mentors at Ada Tech School.